-The types of healthcare services you can get through your local pharmacy.
+The types of health care services you can get through your local pharmacy.

 On this page Skip this page navigation

 In addition to filling drug prescriptions, many pharmacies offer one-on-one counselling to help you quit smoking or manage diabetes.
-Many also administer vaccines including the flu shot, from specially trained pharmacists to people five years of age and older.
+Many also administer vaccines including the flu shot, from specially trained pharmacists to people two years of age and older.

 May vary by location: